& How It Helped “Ernie” The Newfoundland

 Dog Rehabilitation Makes A Difference

 For those patients that are able to travel, we have a fully equipped dog rehabilitation facility located in Canton, MI.
 Our rehab center is conveniently located for patients from surrounding areas such as Ann Arbor and Detroit.
-The facility has an underwater treadmill, digital x-rays, diagnostic ultrasound, MRI, and on-site platelet rich plasma (PRP) as well as Stem Cell processing.
+The facility has an underwater treadmill, digital x-rays, diagnostic ultrasound, MRI, and more.
 Healthy overweight pets can enroll in our Chub Club for body conditioning and weight loss.

 Below are some videos of animals that have benefited from our equipment: